 Spice Temple reminds you why it’s a pleasure to have Mr Perry in Melbourne.

-The wine list is structured tightly, only 100 wines at any one time and the cocktails – there’s one named after each Chinese Horoscope sign – are constructed through the intelligent brief to create combinations that simply do what tea does when it’s eaten with spicy food, calm the palate and give it clarity for the next punch of spice.
-It’s a cocktail list worth exploring.
+The wine list is structured tightly, only 100 wines at any one time, and the cocktails – there’s one named after each Chinese Horoscope sign – are constructed to calm and clear the palate in preparation for the next flavour.

 The menu intentionally avoids the standard Cantonese fare and, by focussing on regional mainland dishes and flavours, sets the restaurant apart from the norm.